Wednesday, September 24, 2025

 Miss Marple notices the name of an old acquaintance, Mr Rafiel, in the death column.
 It turns out he's bequeathed her £20 000, provided she solves a mystery with details he's very sketchy about.
 Rafiel has booked her a place, seemingly from beyond the grave, on a bus tour of famous houses and gardens of Great Britain.
 Miss Marple has no idea what she's meant to do but await further instructions from the dead man.
 It seems Mr Rafiel was determined not to influence her mindset, yet Miss Marple feels that going in blind is ridiculous.

-It turns out that Rafiel's only son is in jail, convicted of murdering his own fiance long ago.
+She discovers that Rafiel's only son is in jail, convicted of murdering his own fiance long ago.
 Young Michael Rafiel was generally regarded as a 'bad lot.'
 His father considered him 'morally sick' and beyond the hope of reform, yet believed him innocent of this heinous crime.
 His dying wish was to have it proved.
 The question is, who was the real murderer?
 Should Miss Marple consider any of the other passengers on the tour, or maybe one of three sisters who lives in the vicinity of their first stop?

 The need for resolution becomes more urgent when another coach passenger, (I won't divulge who), is killed by a falling boulder.
 The fact that this person also seemed on the trail of young Verity's murderer convinces Miss Marple that this was no freak accident.
 Especially since two other young passengers are certain they saw an unidentified figure rolling the huge rock.
 Now there is at least one other murder involved, Miss Marple desperately doesn't want to fail.